FDR Control for Online Anomaly Detection: Global control of FDR over the full time series

-To this end, Section~\ref{sec:locglofdr} starts by showing that controlling the FDR criterion for subseries of the full time series does not provide the desired \emph{global} FDR control.
-Here ``global'' means ``on the full time series'' by contrast with the \emph{local} FDR control, corresponding to controlling FDR for a strict subseries of the full one.
-Then Section~\ref{sec:locmfdr} explores the connection between FDR for the full time series and the so-called modified-FDR (mFDR) for subseries.
+To this end, Section~\ref{sec:locmfdr} explores the connection between FDR of the full time series and the so-called modified-FDR (mFDR) of the subseries.
 In particular, it turns out that controlling the mFDR value for all subseries of a given length $m$ yields the desired FDR control for the full time series.
-Section~\ref{sec.modified.BH} then explains how the classical BH-procedure can be modified to get the mFDR control for subseries of length $m$, while Section~\ref{sec.FDR.mFDR.empirical} illustrates the practical behavior of the considered strategies on simulation experiments.
+Section~\ref{sec.modified.BH} then explains how the classical BH-procedure can be modified to get the mFDR control for subseries of length $m$.